rconradharris/omitted/README.rst

 So What's The Catch?
 ====================

-So, solving our default kwarg problem, we've gone ahead an published our library containing our ``update`` function.
+So, solving our default kwarg problem, we've gone ahead and published our library containing our ``update`` function.
 Now suppose that someone comes along and wants to use our library.
 First of all, they'll be appreciative of our usage of explicit kwargs--once they get past the unusual looking ``NotSet``